jesterthepester/jesterthepester.github.io/_posts/2023-04-26-Markdown-Notes.md

 Quoted text is indented, with a different type color.

-Tip: When viewing a conversation, you can automatically quote text in a comment by highlighting the text, then typing R. You can quote an entire comment by clicking

-, then Quote reply.
+Tip: When viewing a conversation, you can automatically quote text in a comment by highlighting the text, then typing R. You can quote an entire comment by clicking burger, then Quote reply.
 For more information about keyboard shortcuts, see "Keyboard shortcuts."

 ## Quoting code